pieroproietti/penguins-eggs/documents/i386-nodejs.md

 * isSymbolicLink() from version 10

-You can try to wrap when i something compatible with v.
+You can try to wrap when in something compatible with v.
 8x.

 Sorry at the moment I don't have time, but if You are interested I can help You.

 ## Contacts
 Feel free to contact [me](https://gitter.im/penguins-eggs-1/community?source=orgpage) or open an issue on [github](https://github.com/pieroproietti/penguins-eggs/issues).